Updates May 2021 Note to the reader: There are now 43 different Recovery High Schools in the US. 7 Recovery Schools are Accredited by ARS.

 Along with public schools, some charter, alternative schools, and even independently owned and managed schools operate as Recovery Schools (in California, Connecticut, Massachusetts, Texas, Minnesota, Ohio, New Jersey, Washington, Pennsylvania, Wisconsin, Wyoming, and Oklahoma).
 All of these options mean there is not just one way to create a recovery school.

-Recovery schools are needed around the country.
-I challenge those reading this blog who are parents, family members or professionals who know that a recovery school is needed in your area to do a needs assessment and start one - with the help of the ARS.
+Recovery high schools are needed around the country.
+I challenge those reading this blog who are parents, family members, or professionals who know that a recovery school is needed in your area to do a needs assessment and start one - with the help of the ARS.
+To learn more about Recovery High Schools read the blog interview with John Cates MA, LCDC, about Alternative Peer Groups and how they are part of recovery schools.

 About the Author